 Moffitt Cancer Center

 While specialty doctors aren’t always at the top of mind, we like knowing that some of the best specialists in the country are in our backyard.
-Not only is it the top cancer hospital in Florida, but Moffitt Cancer Center is one of only 41 National Cancer Institute-designated Comprehensive Cancer Centers.
-Moffitt’s excellence in research, clinical trials, as well as cancer prevention, treatment, and control has ranked it in the top 20 of U.S. News & World Report’s “America’s Best Hospitals” for cancer.
+Not only is it the top cancer hospital in Florida, but Moffitt Cancer Center is one of 30 leading cancer centers in the U.S. participating in the National Comprehensive Cancer Network.
+Moffitt ranked #11 on U.S. News & World Report as “American’s Best Hospitals” for cancer in 2020, making it the best cancer hospital in Florida.

 Tampa Bay is also home to USF Health Byrd Alzheimer’s Institute, Florida Hospital Pepin Heart Institute, and Lion’s Eye Institute for Transplant Research, to name a few.
 Each of these specialty care facilities has made a tremendous impact in their respective fields, from leading groundbreaking research to providing the best care possible.